go-vela/vela-tutorials/plugins/README.md

 **NOTE: This has the added benefit of allowing plugins to be written in any language!**

 We pass these variables in Vela using the `parameters` field.
-Any variable passed to this field, will be injected into the step as `PARAMETER_<thing>`:
+Any variable passed to this field, will be injected into the step as `PARAMETER_<variable>`:

 ```diff
 version: "1"